Alfa Romeo Giulia (2015): Quadrifoglio

 The top-of-the-line Giulia Quadrifoglio (Italian for "four-leaf clover") was the first model in the new Giulia range.
-It was unveiled at Italy in June 2015.
+It was unveiled in Italy in June 2015.
 It made its official international debut at the 2015 Frankfurt Motor Show.
 The Quadrifoglio's main competitors are the Mercedes-AMG C63, BMW M3, and the Cadillac ATS-V.

 The Quadrifoglio is powered by an all-aluminium alloy, twin-turbocharged gasoline direct injection 90° 690T V6 engine, with a single-cylinder displacement of just under half a litre, for a total of 2891 cc.
 This engine was developed for the Quadrifoglio by engineers with Ferrari background and is derived from Ferrari's own twin-turbocharged F154 CB V8 engine, sharing the California T's bore x stroke of 86.5x82 mm.
 The engine has a maximum power output of 510 PS at 6,500 rpm, and 600 Nm of torque between 2,500 and 5,000 rpm.
 The turbochargers are single-scroll compressor IHI units integrated into the manifold, with water-charge air coolers.
-It has side-mounted direct and port fuel injection and the peak turbo boost reaches up to 1.4 bar relative pressure.
+It has side-mounted direct and port fuel injection, and the peak turbo boost reaches up to 1.4 bar relative pressure.

 With the inclusion of cylinder deactivation (that switches off the right bank of three cylinders), this model achieves a fuel consumption of 8.5 L/100 km and CO_{2} emissions of 198 g/km, in the combined cycle.
 The EPA combined fuel economy rating is 20 miles per gallon.

 The Quadrifoglio weighs 3822 lb and has a power-to-weight ratio of 3 kg/PS.
-Official factory "wet weight" is 1620 kg for automatic gearbox version and 1580 kg for the manual version.
+Official factory "wet weight" is 1620 kg for the automatic gearbox version and 1580 kg for the manual version.
 Weight distribution is 52.5% front, 47.5% rear.
 This is achieved courtesy of the Quadrifoglio sharing the other models' composite and light alloy construction, as well as featuring a roof and bonnet made of carbon fibre.